kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 git commit --amend -m "YOUR-NEW-COMMIT-MESSAGE"
 ```

-- In case you’ve already pushed your commit to the remote branch then you need to force push the commit with this command:
+- In case you’ve already pushed your commit to the remote branch then you need to force push the commit with this command
 ```
 git push -f origin <branch>
 ```